Solar Panel System After 20 Years — What Now? Options, Costs, and Outlook for Owners

 Three practical steps to prepare for each option:

-Maintenance of the market master data register.
-Every change in a system’s status—from full-scale to surplus feed-in, change of ownership, or decommissioning—must be recorded.
+- Market Master Data Register Maintenance.
+Every change in a system’s status—from full feed-in to surplus feed-in, change of ownership, or decommissioning—must be recorded.

 Three developments will reinforce this trend in the coming years and lead more and more PV system operators to keep their systems in operation well beyond the originally planned 20 years.

-First: Modules are getting even better.
+- Modules are set to get even better.
 A prospective study by leading solar research institutes (including Fraunhofer ISE), published in January 2026, predicts that the efficiency of solar modules could rise to over 35% by 2050—driven by tandem photovoltaic technologies.
 Module prices are expected to roughly halve over the same period.
-The lifespan of the modules will, according to the director of Fraunhofer ISE in an interview with pv magazine, “certainly” exceed 40 years.
+The director of Fraunhofer ISE told pv magazine that the service life of the modules will “certainly” exceed 40 years.

-Second: Energy storage systems are becoming a standard component.
-Prices for lithium-ion storage fell to $70/kWh in 2025 for stationary battery pack applications—a 45% decline from 2024, according to BloombergNEF, making it the most affordable segment in the entire lithium-ion market.
-What was still a premium option in 2010 will become a standard component of an economically optimized solar system in the coming years.
+- Energy storage systems are becoming a standard component.
+Prices for lithium-ion storage fell to $70/kWh in 2025 for stationary battery pack applications—according to BloombergNEF, a 45% decline from 2024, making it the most affordable segment in the entire Li-ion market.
+What was still a premium option in 2010 is becoming a standard component of an economically optimized solar power system.

-Third: The EEG is losing its central role.
-With the EEG 2027 reform (draft bill dated February 27, 2026), the support system is shifting from the current market premium to two-way difference contracts.
-The subsidy period remains at 20 years—after which the plant continues to operate.
-For existing plants with guaranteed EEG remuneration, nothing changes; they retain the rate set at commissioning until the end of the 20-year period.
+- The EEG is losing its central role.
+With the EEG-2027 reform (government draft, Cabinet decision of July 29, 2026), the subsidy system is shifting from the previous market premium to two-way difference contracts.
+The subsidy period remains around 20 years—after which the plant continues to operate.
+For existing plants with guaranteed EEG remuneration, nothing changes; they retain the rate set at the time of commissioning until the end of the 20-year period.

 In short: The old notion that “solar PV system = 20 years of EEG = the end” is a thing of the past.
-What is actually emerging is a class of systems offering 30 to 40 years of real value, which can be combined with storage and heat pumps, thereby contributing to a household’s energy supply for generations to come.
+What’s actually emerging is a class of systems that provides 30 to 40 years of real value, which can be combined with storage and a heat pump—and thus contributes to a household’s energy supply for generations to come.

 Specifically, this means: Investors contribute equity (minimum investment of €100,000), purchase the inverter, and receive the associated electricity revenue.
 The contract term is 20 to 40 years from the outset, with a base return of 6 to 10% per annum (up to 10–12% with tax benefits).
-The contracting party is mediplan Helm e.K. — a registered merchant with personal liability of the owner pursuant to Sections 1, 17, and 19 of the German Commercial Code (HGB).
+The contracting party is mediplan Helm e.K.—a registered business entity with personal liability of the owner pursuant to Sections 1, 17, and 19 of the German Commercial Code (HGB).

 There are three key differences between this situation and that of private homeowners that are crucial for investors: